PrincetonUniversity/lucid/docs/setup.md

 ## In a VM
 The easiest way to use Lucid is to build a vagrant virtualbox VM.
-You can either build a VM that runs Lucid's interpreter and P4 compiler, or you can build a VM that runs Lucid's interpreter, P4 compiler, and also the Tofino sde required to compile that P4 into a Tofino binary and run it on a model of the Tofino ASIC.
-This is recommended if you want to follow along with the tutorials.
+You can either build a VM that runs Lucid's interpreter and P4 compiler, or you can build a VM that runs Lucid's interpreter, P4 compiler, and also the Tofino sde required to compile and run that P4 on the Tofino.
+The latter VM is recommended if you want to follow along with the tutorials.

 Before proceeding, make sure you have virtualbox and vagrant installed.